Marchinka/mr-portfolio/src/Pages/DocumentDrive/2-DocumentDrive-Body.md

 ### Target Audience

-The target audience for this platform includes technical and scientific employees of the Italian oil & gas company (**geologyst**, **reservoir experts**, **drilling specialists**...), who work with documents on a daily basis and need a platform that is easy to use and provides the necessary functionality.
+The target audience for this platform includes technical and scientific employees of the Italian oil & gas company (**geologyst**, **reservoir experts**, **drilling specialists**...), working with documents on a daily basis and need a platform that is easy to use and provides the necessary functionality.
 The platform should be accessible and efficient for individuals who work in 12 professional areas of expertise within the company.

 ## Project Management